Krishnarajan7/Krish-Portfolio/README.md

-# 🌌 KrishnaRajan – Developer Portfolio
+# 🌌 Krishnarajan – Developer Portfolio

 Welcome to my personal **space-themed developer portfolio** built with **React.js**, **Tailwind CSS**, and **JavaScript**.
 This site showcases who I am as a developer — my work, my journey, and my passion for creating user-focused, elegant web experiences.